 We have all attended them, the meeting that rambles on with no clear focus or outcomes, where petty squabbles and side issues suck the energy out of the room.
 You may be asked to chair one of these meetings so here are 7 tips that will help you create a productive meeting that will deliver results.

-Create a short agenda and circulate to all of those attending with the minutes of the last meeting plus any relevant documents at least 3 days in advance.
-The expectation is that everyone reads the documentation which means that they can move through the agenda quickly.
-(I remember in one organisation, the Board were not circulated the minutes of the previous meeting so the CEO read them out, an exercise that wasted 15 minutes of everybody's time).
+- Create a short agenda and circulate to all of those attending with the minutes of the last meeting plus any relevant documents at least 3 days in advance.
+The expectation is that everyone reads the documentation and so is ready to move through the agenda quickly.
+(I remember in one organisation, the Board were not circulated the minutes of the previous meeting so the CEO read them out, an exercise that wasted 15 minutes of everybody’s time).

-The meeting starts on time and finishes on time.
-This requires discipline but people will learn very quickly that they need to be present at least 5 minutes before the start rather than be embarrassed by coming in late.
-Finish on time which is always a tough ask but it will be appreciated and now everyone can schedule their diaries with certainty.
+- The meeting starts on time and finishes on time.
+This requires discipline but people will learn very quickly that they need to be there 5 minutes before the start rather than be embarrassed by coming in late and that it finishes on time which they will appreciate.

 You maybe thinking that attendees will not accept these rules but from 40+ years of experience I know that you will be respected for running a tight ship that delivers real results.